 In February 2011, crews demolished a portion of the on-ramp connecting SR 99 to First Avenue South, marking the first time any part of the viaduct had been torn down.
 Then, during a nine-day closure in October 2011, an army of machines moved in to demolish the viaduct’s south end, chunk by seismically vulnerable chunk.

 A temporary bypass structure now connects the south end replacement to the viaduct along the waterfront, allowing SR 99 to remain open during tunnel construction.
-The two projects will be permanently connected just before the tunnel opens to traffic.
+The two projects were permanently connected just before the tunnel opened to traffic on Feb.
+4, 2019.